 You must fill out an application asking for a public defender to represent you.
 A judge will review your personal financial circumstances and determine whether you qualify for a public defender.

-When you hire a private attorney, you can choose your own lawyer.
+When you hire a private defense attorney over a public defender, you can choose your own lawyer.
 That means you can interview multiple attorneys and find the one you connect with most.
 You can also choose someone with experience defending clients with charges similar to yours.
 With a public defender, you have no idea what types of cases they’ve handled in the past.

 A private attorney may have a lower caseload, and they can devote the time necessary to get a favorable outcome in your case.
 Usually, you will have an easier time contacting a private attorney than a public defender.

 The only real downside with a private attorney is the cost.
 You will be paying for legal fees and expenses, whereas a public defender is assigned to those who can’t afford to hire their own counsel.